Framework

 Concept

-Designing a website might sound easy and there are people (most of whom will be trying to sell you their DIY web design tools to lock you into their service) who will try to convince you that it is.
-After all, putting a few images and some text on a page is not that much different from using a word-processor, surely.
-How hard can it be?
+Designing a website might sound easy and there are people (most of whom will be trying to persuade you to use their DIY web design tools to lock you into their service) who will try to convince you that it is.
+After all, putting a few images and some text on a page is not that much different from using a word-processor, surely?

-In fact, building a website that looks professional, works well on different screen sizes and looks the same in all of the major web browsers is a much more complicated task - and that is exactly what WebShell has been designed to help achieve with minimum effort.
+In fact, building a website that looks professional, works well on different screen sizes and looks the same in all of the major web browsers is a more complicated task - and that is exactly what WebShell has been designed to help achieve with minimum effort and without the bloated code which many DIY web design systems produce.

 WebShell is an in-house project, designed and built from the ground up to provide a responsive design framework that takes care of all the display size, page layout issues and more, providing consistent results across the major web browsers and screen sizes allowing the design effort to be concentrated on producing top quality content for the visitors to your new website.